|Guide||♦||7 Triplogs||0 Topics|

 Black River Views

 Good views of the Black River drainage and San Carlos Indian Reservation provide a scenic send-off for this trail into the Bear Wallow Wilderness.
-From the trailhead, views stretch all the way to Mount Graham in the Pinaleno Range 80 miles to the southwest.
+From the trailhead, views stretch to Mount Graham in the Pinaleno Range 80 miles to the southwest.
 This striking panorama accompanies you a good portion of the way of down the steep switchbacks that begins the trail's descent into a side drainage of Bear Wallow Creek and eventually to the canyon floor.
 Gobbler Point is the steepest trail leading into the wilderness.
-It also provides the shortest route to the creek's downstream reaches, which could be important to those interested in fishing the stream's pools and riffles for the population of native Apache trout that have been stocked there.
+It also provides the shortest route to the creek's downstream reaches, which could be important to those interested in fishing the stream's pools and riffles for the stocked population of native Apache Trout.

 No motorized or mechanized vehicles (including mountain bikes) are permitted in Wilderness.
 The trail is steep, exposed to direct sun, and drops 2,100 feet in 2.7 miles.
 Be sure to carry enough water.
 A special use permit from the tribe is required for entry onto the San Carlos Apache Indian Reservation.